roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_fasta.rst

 .. note::

-  * :code:`fastaFileName`: The **FASTA** file that contains sequence of all reads.
+  * :code:`fastaFileName`: The path of **FASTA** file that contains sequence of all reads.
 The read names have to follow the naming regulation.
-  * :code:`contigName`: The value of this parameter is a regular expression that matches read names included in the *SangerContig* level analysis. :code:`grepl` function in R is used.
+  * :code:`contigName`: The value of this parameter is a regular expression that matches read names that are going to be included in the *SangerContig* level analysis. :code:`grepl` function in R is used.
-  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all read names in forward direction. :code:`grepl` function in R is used to select forward reads from all **AB1** files.
+  * :code:`suffixForwardRegExp`: The value of this parameter is a regular expression that matches all read names in forward direction. :code:`grepl` function in R is used to select forward reads from all read names in **FASTA** files.
-  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all read names in reverse direction. :code:`grepl` function in R is used to select reverse reads from all **AB1** files.
+  * :code:`suffixReverseRegExp`: The value of this parameter is a regular expression that matches all read names in reverse direction. :code:`grepl` function in R is used to select reverse reads from all read names in **FASTA** files.

-It is common that read names in the original **FASTA** file does not follow the naming regulation; however, it is not recommended to change the name directly in the **FASTA** raw file.
-Therefore, users can provide a **CSV** file showed in :ref:`Figure_2<SangerContig_read_names_conversion>` to do read names conversion.
-The first column is "original_read_name", and the second column is "analysis_read_name". :code:`namesConversionCSV` is the path to the **CSV** file.
+No doubt read names in the original **FASTA** file will not follow the naming regulation mentioned above; however, it is highly not recommended to change the name directly in the raw **FASTA** file.
+Therefore, we provide a feature to let users do read names mapping conversion by a **CSV** file showed in :ref:`Figure_2<SangerContig_read_names_conversion>`.
+The first column is "original_read_name" which are the read names in the raw **FASTA** file, and the second column is "analysis_read_name" which are the read names that follow the naming regulation.
+The read names will be mapped to the names in "original_read_name" without changing the raw **FASTA** file. :code:`namesConversionCSV` is the parameter that stores the path to this **CSV** file.

 .. _SangerContig_read_names_conversion:
 .. figure::  ../image/SangerContig_read_names_conversion.png